Khush-GKMIT/Hotel-Management-System-Docs/docs/index.md

 ---

 ## Problem Statement
-When a user travels to a new city or an unfamiliar place, they often feel tired, stressed, or unsure of where to stay.
+Imagine someone travels to a new city or an unfamiliar place, they often feel tired, stressed, or unsure of where to stay.

 Finding a comfortable hotel becomes difficult when: